brianhouse/open_circuits/guide/leds.md

 <!-- WORKSHOP

 Make an LED light with a sensor
-EG, a handclap, or if you get to close, or depending on light level
+EG, a handclap, or if you get too close, or depending on light level

 -->